THE YUCATAN, MEXICO

 On day 12 we will move on to Chichen Itza in central Yucatan, our base for the final three nights.
 This is perhaps the most celebrated Mayan site and one of the most spectacular with its towering El Castillo pyramid and huge ball court.
 In the quiet corners of the ruins and in the gardens of our hotel where there are palms and fruit trees, birds are abundant, especially early and late in the day.

-We hope to see Grey Hawk, Bat Falcon, Yucatan Swift, Cave Swallow, Collared Aracari, Masked Tityra, Lineated Woodpecker, Yellow-winged Tanager.
-Some of the truly special birds here include Wedge-tailed Sabrewing, Canivetís Emerald, Yucatan Jay and the beautiful Orange Oriole.
-Ocellated Turkey, Turquoise-browed Motmot and Altamira Oriole can all be seen in the hotel grounds.
+We hope to see Grey Hawk, Bat Falcon, Yucatan Swift, Cave Swallow, Collared Aracari, Masked Tityra, Lineated Woodpecker and Yellow-winged Tanager.
+Some of the truly special birds here include Wedge-tailed Sabrewing, Canivet’s Emerald, Yucatan Jay and the beautiful Orange Oriole.
+Yellow-throated Warbler, Blue-crowned and Turquoise-browed Motmots and Hooded and Altamira Orioles can all be seen in the hotel grounds.

 Whilst at Chichen Itza we will make a day trip to the coast at Rio Lagartos, where there is a mixture of coastal lagoons, mangrove swamps and dune scrub.
-We will have a boat trip in the afternoon.
 Here we can expect to see a long list of exciting birds including Brown and American White Pelicans, Roseate Spoonbill, Black Skimmer, Laughing Falcon, Crested Caracara, Yucatan Woodpecker and Vermilion Flycatcher.
 Specialities include the Yucatan Bobwhite, Lesser Roadrunner, Yucatan Wren and an endemic hummingbird, the Mexican Sheartail.

-After some final birding on the last morning we have a short drive to Cancun, arriving in good time for our flight home.
+After some final birding on the last morning we will drive to Cancun, arriving in good time for our flight home.

-Full-board accommodation is provided, with three nights at the Villa Arqueologica Coba, two nights at Chicanna Ecolodge, Calakmul, three nights in the Chan-Kah Resort Hotel, Palenque, three nights at the Villa Arqueologica Uxmal, and three nights at the Hacienda Chichen Resort, Chichen Itza.
+Full-board accommodation is provided, with two nights at the Hotel Posada, Tulum, three nights at the Hotel Puerta, Calakmul, three nights in the Chan-Kah Resort Hotel, Palenque, three nights at the Villa Arqueologica Uxmal, and three nights at the Hacienda Chichen Resort, Chichen Itza.
 All accommodation is of a high standard and all rooms have en suite bathrooms.
-Lunches will normally be at the hotel.
+Lunches will normally be at the hotel, but at Calakmul we will take a picnic.

-All birdwatching excursions with expert leaders, full-board accommodation (starting with dinner on 29th, ending with lunch on 12th), soft drinks at meal times, local transport by mini-bus, two boat trips, site entrance fees, international flights and airport taxes.
+All birdwatching excursions with expert leaders, full-board accommodation (starting with dinner on 7th, ending with breakfast on 21st), soft drinks at meal times, local transport by mini-bus, boat trip, site entrance fees, international flights and airport taxes.

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flights are from both Gatwick and Manchester, using the charter services of a major airline.
-Outbound flight departs late morning; return flight arrives back mid-morning.
+Return flights are from Manchester and London Gatwick, using the charter services of a major airline.
+Outbound flight departs mid-morning; return flight arrives back early morning.

 15 nights including